Shawbirch

-Shawbirch is a residential area in the ceremonial county of Shropshire, in the borough of Telford and Wrekin.
+Shawbirch is a village in the Telford and Wrekin borough of Shropshire, England.
 It is located west of Admaston, north of Wellington and east of Hortonwood.

 History

 Throughout the second millennium, Shawbirch was mostly covered by woodland, which later was repurposed for farmland within the township of Eyton upon the Weald Moors.
 The development of Shawbirch as it is known today was created on predominantly agricultural land during the 1980s as part of the evolution of Telford new town.
 Designated for such in 1968 along with Hortonwood, the first phase of the Shawbirch scheme was completed in 1982, at which point the Telford new town had a surplus of new housing and regarded Shawbirch as the final necessary development scheme.

 Since then, there have been numerous developments in Shawbirch.
 The Maxell/Elements Europe factory in Apley is to be demolished to meet new housing demands, with 375 homes to be built to incorporate into the community of Shawbirch.
 New developments have not always been welcome, however; Mark Pritchard MP, who represents Shawbirch as part of Wrekin constituency, has said the local councils responsible for Shawbirch developments have committed "environmental vandalism", adding that the scale of new developments such as housing is neither proportionate nor sustainable.
 Furthermore, in 2019, strong local opposition forced the backdown of the building of a 40m high toilet paper factory on 80,000 square metres of land, that was meant to be part of a larger planned industrial estate, in Shawbirch.